-The coronavirus pandemic came down on New York City commercial real estate like a sledgehammer, and the retail and hospitality sectors took the biggest hit.
-The city’s once-bustling restaurant scene has changed dramatically, with numerous establishments closing their doors, either temporarily or permanently.
+The city’s once-bustling restaurant scene has changed dramatically in the past year, with numerous establishments closing their doors, either temporarily or permanently.
 This phenomenon has led to many of NYC’s buzzing streets empty and landlords struggling to fill vacant ground-floor spaces.

 NYC’s restaurant sector hit the brakes in 2020

 As lockdowns and restrictions were put in place last spring, NYC restaurants were left eerily empty.
 Some restaurant owners took to the digital world and added a home delivery feature; others struggled to pay rent and keep the bills paid.
 Small establishments and independent restaurants, which make up more than two-thirds of the U.S.’s restaurant industry, bore the brunt of the impact.
 According to Crain’s, 90% of last year’s closures happened among these smaller restaurant chains.
 What’s more, The Real Deal cited data from a New York City Hospitality Alliance survey that showed that 92% of local restaurants couldn’t afford to pay rent in December 2020.

 The result of the events of 2020 has led to a significant, almost record-breaking drop in asking rents for restaurant spaces.
 It’s no news that New York City, and particularly Manhattan, has traditionally boasted some of the highest commercial real estate rents in the world.
 Office spaces in Midtown and Downtown Manhattan often command more than $100 per square foot, while retail rents in the city vary from $100 to more than $2,000 per square foot.
 Factor in utilities, labor, and other additional costs, and the total monthly cost to rent commercial space in Manhattan rises even further.